colinyjchung/darkdragons/content/post/lane-oppenheimer.md

 ]
 +++

-After their visit to Snive Silvyr, **Lane Weaver** (_AB_), **Aranna Weaver** (_AJ_, played by _SB_), **Toaf Frog** (_HA_, played by _SB_), and **Aust Booker** (_OR_) head to a pub, "The Well of Many Worlds" to mourn their lost comrades, Emma Frog, Myra the Merc, and Patrick Weaver.
+After their visit to Snive Silvyr, **Lane Weaver** (_AB_), **Aranna Weaver** (_AJ_, played by _SB_), **Toaf Frog** (_HA_, played by _SB_), and **Aust Booker** (_OR_) head to a tavern named "The Well of Many Worlds" to mourn their lost comrades, Emma Frog, Myra the Merc, and Patrick Weaver.
 In a word, to drown their sorrows.

 There, they bump into the Milos family: **Selina Milos**, the Assassin (_EC_), **Slane Milos**, the Charlton (_LC_, played by _CC_), and **Shorin Milos**, a lower noble (_EB_).
 They are all the younger siblings of Jarrod Milos, who as the eldest, inherited the wealth of the Milos family -- and being a selfish jerk, has kicked all three of his siblings out of the house leaving the three Milos to adventure in order to survive.

 The Milos and Weavers are friends, the two families once worshipped together at the temple of Winged Tyaa in Lankhmar.
 Seeing their party depleted, the Milos offer to join the Snack Club.
 They decide to head back to the Hole in the Oak, where the Dolmenwood Drunes reside, hoping to end their feud against them once and for all.

-On their way their, three random encounters.
+On their way there, three random encounters.
 A cleric with a retinue of acolytes.
 The cleric approaches the Snack Club and lets slip that he has absolutely no powers but needs to show his acolytes his strength, or else he would lose his followers.
 The cleric asks the Snack Club if they'll rig a fight to win against one of them.
 The Snack Club are reluctant to get involved.
 Shorin suggests he simply tells them The Snack Club are too weak to bother with.
 In the second encounter, two drunes are stalking the Snack Club.
 Once spotted, they run.
 But the Weavers will not have this.
 Lane and Aranna chases them, kills both.
 They discover a powerful _fireball_ spell.
 Lane commits it to memory.
 Lane also finds a map on the body of the other drune.

 Finally, at twilight, they come across four noblemen who are returning from a hunt.
 One of them is Jarrod Milos.
 He acts haughty, as if he doesn't know his siblings.
 The other nobles, in their highfalutin voices, ribs Jarrod, making fun of his siblings.
 The Snack Club can't do anything here.
 They're smart enough to know hurting rich people brings terrible consequences.
 But as they leave, the Milos siblings screams at Jarrod to tell his friends about that funny dance he does.
 It sufficiently embarrasses Jarrod.